Pitcairn Island: Geography

 The island is of volcanic origin, with a rugged cliff coastline.
 Unlike many other South Pacific islands, it is not surrounded by coral reefs that protect the coast.
 The only access to the island is via a small pier on Bounty Bay.
 Adamstown is the sole settlement.

 Pawala Valley Ridge is the island's highest point at 346 m above sea level.

 The volcanic soil and tropical climate with abundant rainfall make the soil productive.

 The average temperature ranges from 19 to 24 C. The annual rainfall is 1800 mm.

 Fauna

 Indigenous fauna consists of insects and lizards.
 Since their introduction, rats have become an invasive species.

 A large number of seabirds nest along the steep shorelines.

 As coral reefs are absent, fishing is offshore.
-Sharks, sea bream, barracudas and tuna are all abundant.
+Sharks, sea bream, barracuda, and tuna are all abundant.
 Whale migrations are seen yearly.